 A majority of the agency’s five commissioners are inclined to sue, according to the people, who declined to be identified because the matter isn’t public.
 A final decision on the staff recommendation, made last month, isn’t likely until after the Nov.
 6 presidential election, they said.

 At issue are Google’s efforts to block U.S. imports of products made by Microsoft Corp.
-(MSFT) and Apple Inc. (AAPL) by claiming the devices, which rely on industry-standard technology, infringe patents owned by Google’s Motorola Mobility unit, the people said.
+(MSFT:US) and Apple Inc. (AAPL:US) by claiming the devices, which rely on industry-standard technology, infringe patents owned by Google’s Motorola Mobility unit, the people said.

 “We take our commitments to license on fair, reasonable, and non-discriminatory terms very seriously and are happy to answer any questions,” Niki Fenwick, a Google spokeswoman, said.
 Peter Kaplan, a spokesman for the FTC, declined to comment.